jaspector

 Land use permits are required for new construction, additions to existing buildings, change of use, clearing/grading/excavation, and resource extraction in unincorporated MSB.
 A Multifamily Residential Permit is required for residential developments of more than six units per lot or new construction exceeding two dwellings per 40,000 square feet.
 A Floodplain Development Permit is required prior to any development within a Federally Designated Flood Hazard Area.
 Fire/Life Safety plan review is required before construction, alteration, or occupancy change for structures where people work, play, or spend time; buildings used as triplex or smaller residential housing are exempt.

-Typical processing time is Fire/Life Safety plan reviews typically completed within three weeks.
+Building permit processing times in unincorporated Matanuska-Susitna Borough, AK typically run Fire/Life Safety plan reviews typically completed within three weeks.
 Land use permit timelines vary by type.
 Multifamily permits issued within 10 days of complete application review..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Matanuska-Susitna Borough, AK.
 The following work is generally exempt: Single-family and duplex/triplex residential structures are exempt from MSB fire/life safety plan review; Driveway permits are not required if the driveway connects to a private road; Floodplain permit only required if the parcel is within a Federally Designated Flood Hazard Area; Routine maintenance, landscaping, and minor repairs not affecting structure or mechanical systems.
 Note: Even if exempt from one permit type, other permit requirements may still apply.
 Confirm edge cases with the Permit Center before proceeding.
+When in doubt, confirm with the local building department before starting work.